Thein-Naing/advice-api/README.md

-you can check and get advice form this link: https://react-exercise-advice-api.netlify.app/
+you can check and get advice form this link: https://react-exercise-advice-api.netlify.app/ and some advices are really funny.

 # Getting Started with Create React App